pretzelhammer/rust-blog/posts/learning-rust-in-2020.md

 ## Practical Rust Resource Reviews

-_Alternative title: Reviews of Free Online Resources a Rust Beinnger can use to Practice Writing Small Simple Rust Programs_
+_Alternative title: Reviews of Free Online Resources a Rust Beginner can use to Practice Writing Small Simple Rust Programs_

 Most of these resources weren't specifically created for the purpose of teaching Rust, however they can all be used to learn and practice Rust and many of them explicitly support Rust submissions and provide Rust-specific versions of problems.